* I received fabric from Premier Prints in exchange for my honest review. All opinions expressed in this point are my own.

 I love my outdoor seat cushions!
 I didn’t use an outdoor foam for my cushions (doing so would have majorly increased the cost of my cushions), so I store my cushions inside and bring them outside only when I plan to use them.

 Storing the cushions indoors keeps the cushions a lot cleaner — I don’t like how dirty regular outdoor cushions get, anyway!
-I am so happy I got this project done this summer!
+I am so happy I got this project done!

 This tutorial was shared at Homestyle Gathering.